Following the return of the Halloween franchise in 2018, the latest legendary horror series set to return for a new decade is Candyman.

 Peele has called the new film a “spiritual sequel” to the 1992 original, which looks set to bypass the events of the two Candyman sequels: Candyman: Farewell to the Flesh (1995) and Candyman: Day of the Dead (1999).

-From a release date to trailers, a plot, cast members and more, here is everything we know so far about the 2020 reboot of Candyman.
+From a release date to trailers, a plot, cast members and more, here is everything we know so far about the new reboot of Candyman.

 Candyman release date: when will it hit cinemas?